-The Scots aiming to gatecrash Ryder Cup
+Scots duo aiming to gatecrash Ryder Cup

 Hill, 26, knows he is highly unlikely to be a captain's pick come Sunday night, so nothing other than a win will suffice.

-The Kirkcaldy-born player has had seven top-10 finishes this season and achieved his first European Tour victory at the Cazoo Classic last month.
+The Kirkcaldy-born player has had seven top-10 finishes this season and earned his first European Tour victory at the Cazoo Classic last month.

 That success lifted him into the world's top 100 for the first time and he is keeping a calm head for the joust with some of Europe's finest.